-14. Additional Learning Support is part of the Library.
+14. Disability and Neurodiversity is part of Library and Learning Support Services.
 It provides advice for students and for staff on ways to support students with needs that arise from physical or other impairments.
-ALS can provide students with general advice and can also prepare a written summary of the adjustments to learning, teaching and assessment that have been judged as reasonable for a named student by ALS staff and following consultation with the relevant programme director.
+The team can provide students with general advice and can also prepare a written summary of the adjustments to learning, teaching and assessment that have been judged as reasonable for a named student by staff and following consultation with the relevant programme director.
 Such written statements are referred to as Learning Support Adjustments (LSAs).